Table of Contents

 - What is the United Nations Standard Products and Services Code (UNSPSC)?

-- What are the timelines and scope for UNSPSC implementation?
+- What are the timelines for UNSPSC implementation?

 - What are the benefits of adopting the UNSPSC?